- Region: Asia

 - Expertise: Security

+Wazhma Frogh, Founder & Director at the Research Institute for Women Peace & Security- Afghanistan, is a women’s rights activist who has dedicated herself to advancing the inclusion of women in Afghan society for more than 17 years.
 Ms. Frogh, who quotes “religious gatekeepers” in Afghanistan as saying that women should be at home or in the grave, first became aware of gender inequality at the age of 12.
-She began by changing expectations for women within her own conservative family, including her ex-army officer father.
-At 17, she started a career as a writer, reporter, and social activist, contributing weekly updates to The Frontier Post newspaper about women and children living in refugee camps in Peshawar, Pakistan.
+She began changing expectations for women within her own conservative family, which included her ex-army officer father.

 A 2009 recipient of the US Department of State’s International Women of Courage award, Ms. Frogh aspires to be a chief justice, citing legal protection as key for women’s rights and empowerment.